will-o-the-wisp/MKS21X-Final-Project/README.md

   -Progression

 ## Setting up the GAME
-Assuming it's a Linux machine:
+#### Assuming it's a Linux machine:

+Pull or download the repository.

 In the terminal, navigate to the git repository of this project.

-Run:
+Run by copy+paste:
 chmod +x help.sh  <br/>
 ./help.sh  <br/>

-Compile using javac -cp lanterna.jar:.
+Compile using: javac -cp lanterna.jar:.
 Benelux.java

+Run the game using: java -cp lanterna.jar:.
+Benelux

+Enjoy?

+#### Windows

+Essentially the same as Linux, except that lanterna.jar;. needs to be in quotes

+#### Macs

+I have no idea what this machine is.

+## Playing the GAME
+Arrow Keys are used for cardinal direction movement <br/>
+Insert Button Here used for attack                  <br/>
+P is used for Pause                                 <br/>
+Escape can be used at any point to leave the game   <br/>
+Other buttons are shown in the menus

 --------------------------------------------------------------------------------
 Development Diary Entries-